-Note: This is the sequel to another article we published a couple weeks earlier.
-Click here to read Part 1 of this two-part series before continuing on to this article.
+Editor’s Note: This is the sequel to another article we published a couple weeks earlier.
+Click here to view the first installment in this two-part series before reading on.

 Have you ever set down a book, startled that the author turned your outlook upside down with tiny black marks on paper?
 Do you want to write stories that have the same effect on others?